sashamensk/bit-operations/README.md

 ## Task description ##

 Two integer signed numbers and two positions of bits `i` and `j` (`i < j`) are given.
-Implement the [InsertNumberIntoAnother](BitOperationsTask/NumbersExtension.cs#L27) method for inserting one number into another according to the following rule - take the first `j - i + 1` bits from the source number and replace by them bits from the `i`-th to `j`-th destination numbers (bits are numbered from left to right).
+Implement the [InsertNumberIntoAnother](BitOperationsTask/NumbersExtension.cs#L27) method for inserting one number into another according to the following rule - take the first `j - i + 1` bits from the source number and replace by them bits from the `i`-th to `j`-th destination numbers.
 _Restriction: Don't use Framework's classes, use only only bitwise operations._

 > **Source number = 655, Destination number = 2728, i = 3, j = 8, Result = 2680**